Nouse

-Nouse (/ˈnuːz/ NOOZ-'; Ancient Greek: nous, meaning intellect, or common sense; also the local River Ouse; also a potential pun on the words 'No Use') is a student newspaper and website at the University of York.
+Nouse (/ˈnuːz/ NOOZ-'; Ancient Greek: nous, meaning intellect, or common sense; also the local River Ouse) is a student newspaper and website at the University of York.
 It is the oldest registered society of, and funded by, the University of York Students' Union.
 Nouse was founded in 1964 by student Nigel Fountain, some twenty years before its rival York Vision.
 The newspaper is printed three times in each of the Autumn and Spring terms, and twice in the Summer term, with frequent website updates in between print runs.
-As of June 2022, Nouse has printed 500 editions.
+As of June 2025, Nouse has printed 511 editions.